mulejoy/custom-logging-connector/README.md

 # Custom Logging Connector

-A replacement for the default Mule Logger or a JSON logger which is more descriptive, flexible and integration pattern driven logger that can be easily configured or modified according to the organization needs.
+This is a replacement for the default Mule Logger or a JSON logger.
+It is more descriptive, flexible and integration pattern driven logger that can be easily configured or modified according to the organization needs.

 ## Why me?
-* Logs are essential for a better operations; Developers tend to miss the right choices
+* Logs are essential for a better operations.
+Developers tend to miss the right choices.
-* Every developer has their own decision-making on what needs to be logged; we standardise it.
+* Every developer has their own decision-making on what needs to be logged, so we standardized it.
-* Mule doesn't offer OOB logging standards
+* Mule doesn't offer out-of-the-box (OOB) logging standards.
-* Mandate the essential attributes to be logged to identify a transaction end-to-end
+* Mandate the essential attributes to be logged to identify a transaction end-to-end.
-* Performance tracking
+* General performance tracking.

 ## What did we do?
-A Java SDK based Mule 4 connector has been built to overcome the industry challenges with respect to Logging in Mulesoft Integration space.
+A Java SDK based Mule 4 connector has been built to overcome the industry challenges with respect to logging in Mulesoft.

-Also, in order to maximize customization to each customer's requirements while avoiding steep Java SDK learning curves, you can easily modify the output JSON data structure as well as connector configuration by editing 2 simple JSON schemas provided under:
+Also, this maximizes customization to each customer's requirements while avoiding steep Java SDK learning curves, so you can easily modify the output JSON data structure as well as connector configuration by editing 2 simple JSON schemas provided under:
 >/src/main/resources/schema/

 In a nutshell, by defining the output JSON schema as well as providing some additional SDK specific details (e.g. default values, default expressions, etc.), we can dynamically generate a module that aligns to those schemas.